logo_le strade del gusto.jpeg

 To help you in each of the analysis phases, you can follow the forms attached to this article and used by the Italian Association of Oil Sommeliers.

-Now all that's left is to try!
+Now all you have to do is try!

 79a8bdef-8dd5-4f2f-b6b3-4fcc2acf8a22.jpga7e40932-9f19-4087-b294-7863b73c61d3.jpgf3689bac-9f17-4d74-8411-96cc9ef9968f.jpg